 But is Russian life any better?

-The average Russian “voter” likes Putin because the citizen is wealthier, lives longer, can travel abroad, and is free to raise his family without constantly repeating the great lie of the failed Soviet “people’s paradise”.
+The average Russian “voter” likes Putin because the citizen is wealthier, lives longer, can travel abroad, and is free to raise his family without continually repeating the great lie of the failed Soviet “people’s paradise.”
 Russian birthrate is beginning to rise again.
 The old USSR is once and truly dead and buried.

 I used to say that Russian “Democracy” would evolve into an Italian-like system, with 100 families in charge instead of 10.
 But I was wrong.
 Today, the “Chairman of the Board,” the world’s richest man, controls the company business through his gaggle of Vice Presidents and “friends of the family.”

 And what happened to the good old Communists?
 The lower-level Party members made do.
 Some not so well.
 The Party’s bank accounts had long been transferred overseas and looted by the top comrades.
-The Party money was never recovered by the Russian State.
-The smart ones at the top became the new “Biznessmen”.
-Many moved to the Riviera with riches beyond imagination The game continues.
+The Russian State never recovered the Party money.
+The smart ones at the top became the new “Biznessmen.”
+Many moved to the Riviera with riches beyond imagination.
+The game continues.